ShareX/sharex.github.io/docs/amazon-s3.md

 ---

-You're now ready to use [Amazon S3](https://aws.amazon.com/s3/) with ShareX!
+Now you're ready to use [Amazon S3](https://aws.amazon.com/s3/) with ShareX!